 Server failure

-Should an individual server fail and is later recovered (for example hardware failure or planned maintenance), responsibility for active node of a partition is updated.
+Should an individual server fail and is later recovered (for example hardware failure or planned maintenance), responsibility for the active node of a partition is updated.
 For example if SSB1SWITCH should fail then: -

 The first node in the replica list is promoted to become the new active node.
 In this case the active node for partition KEY_store becomes SSB2SWITCH